NetworkBlockDevice/nbd/doc/proto.md

       versions of nbd-server may send along some details about the export.
-Therefore, unless explicitly documented otherwise by a particular client request, this field is defined to be UTF-8 encoded data suitable for direct display to a human being; a client SHOULD NOT assume that the data is NUL-terminated.
+Therefore, unless explicitly documented otherwise by a particular client request, this field is defined to be UTF-8 encoded data suitable for direct display to a human being; with no embedded or terminating NUL characters.

     The experimental `SELECT` extension (see below) is a client request where the extra data has a definition other than a